 Lactitol is indigestible in the small intestine and arrives largely intact in the large intestine.
 When consumed in large amounts this causes passive diffusion in the bowel, resulting in watery stools.

 Even in smaller amounts, lactitol is fermented by colonic bacteria, leading to a rumbling belly, abdominal bloating, intestinal cramps and usually a lot of farting.

 Hiding on food labels as E966, lactitol is often used in ice cream, cookies, chocolates and candies, particularly if they’re labeled ‘diet’ or ‘reduced calories’.

 Baked goods, processed meals and chewing gum are other sources of lactitol and, for some strange reason, it is also regularly added to prescriptions.

 Often marketed as a healthier sugar alcohol, xylitol is a polyol produced from fermentation of wood or agricultural waste.

-Healthy stevia is also very beneficial in these areas, has no calories, and, unlike xylitol, doesn’t cause gastrointestinal distress at high doses.
+Liquid stevia is also very beneficial in these areas, has no calories, and, unlike xylitol, doesn’t cause gastrointestinal distress at high doses.

 Dog owners should also be aware that xylitol is highly toxic to dogs.
 Given the way sugar alcohols are often combined in ‘sugar-free’ and ‘low-calorie’ products, it’s best to avoid giving your dog any ‘diet’ products that may have xylitol in it.